arifakokab/parkinsons-vocal-biomarker-app/README.md

 * **Part 1 — Classifier (screening):** Random Forest classifier that distinguishes Healthy vs PD from acoustic “dysphonia” features, used as the deployable proof-of-concept for real-time voice→features→inference.
 * **Part 2 — Severity progression:** A compact BiGRU+1D-CNN that predicts visit-to-visit change in **motor\_UPDRS** (ΔUPDRS) for already-diagnosed patients to support remote monitoring and early flagging of sudden/drastic changes.

-Academic context.
-Built for the M.Sc(Eng) in Applied Artificial Intelligence capstone at the University of San Diego.
+Academic context: Built for the M.Sc(Eng) in Applied Artificial Intelligence capstone at the University of San Diego.
 Built solo by Arifa Kokab (Group 11).

-Deployment note.
-The Part-1 classifier is publicly deployed under a new nonprofit, the CarePath AI Foundation (links below).
+Deployment note: The Part-1 classifier is publicly deployed under a new nonprofit, the CarePath AI Foundation (links below).
 The progression model is research-grade and not deployed.
 This repository contains the research code for both parts.
 The production demo for Part 1 lives in its own repository (linked below).

 ## Live demo & external deployment repo (Part 1)